hyperledger/fabric/docs/source/commands/peerchaincode.md

 Flags:
   -C, --channelID string               The channel on which this command should be executed
-      --collections-config string      The file containing the configuration for the chaincode's collection --connectionProfile string       Connection profile that provides the necessary connection information for the network.
+      --collections-config string      The fully qualified path to the collection JSON file including the file name --connectionProfile string       Connection profile that provides the necessary connection information for the network.
 Note: currently only supported for providing peer connection information
   -c, --ctor string                    Constructor message for the chaincode in JSON format (default "{}") -E, --escc string                    The name of the endorsement system chaincode to be used for this chaincode